 When changes are made to the taxable year, as indicated under Taxable Year above, a short-period return is required.
 The short-period return must cover the period of less than 12 months between the prior taxable year-end and the new taxable year.
-The tax rates as provided in UC §§59-7-104 and 59-7-201 apply to short period returns.
+The pass-through entity withholding provisions as provided in Utah Administrative Rule R865-9I-13, apply to short period S corporation returns.